Timendus/chip8-test-suite/README.md

   is pressed (note that this needs timer support to be accurate)
 * `NOT RELEASED` - Your implementation doesn't wait for the pressed key to be released before resuming

-Note that you need timer support for this test to run properly.

 See [this
 article](https://laurencescotford.com/chip-8-on-the-cosmac-vip-keyboard-input/)